EricsonWillians/pyscore/docs/PUBLISHING_GUIDE.md

 ---

 Congratulations!
-Your `pyscore` package is now live and accessible to the entire Python community.
+Your `pyscored` package is now live and accessible to the entire Python community.